 Roll the croquettes around in the egg whites first, make sure they are completely covered.
 Then dip them in the breadcrumbs, again making sure they are full covered.
 If you’ve made them into cylinders: don’t forget about the top/bottom!

-Heat your deep fryer to 180° and fry them for a few minutes, until golden-brown.
+Heat your deep fryer to 180°C and fry them for a few minutes, until golden-brown.